A-Odunayo/Customer-Subscription-Service/README.md

 - **Data Cleaning**: Checked and removal of duplicates.
 - **Descriptive Statistics**: Generated summary statistics for subscription durations, cancellations, and revenue distribution.
 - **Visualization**: Created basic charts to visualize customer distribution by region, subscription type popularity, and overall revenue contributions.

-The `excel/` folder contains an `EDA_summary.xlsx` file with detailed EDA insights, pivot tables, and initial visualizations.

 ## Analysis